MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires.md

 ### State: Disabled

- **What to expect:** If you don't reactivate your subscription while it is in the expired state, it moves into a disabled state, which lasts for 90 days for most subscriptions, in most countries and regions.
-For Volume Licensing products, the disabled state lasts 30 days.
+ **What to expect:** If you don't reactivate your subscription while it is in the Expired stage, it moves into a Disabled stage, which lasts for 90 days for most subscriptions, in most countries and regions.
+For Volume Licensing products, the Disabled stage lasts 30 days.

 In this state, your access decreases significantly.
 Your users can't sign in, or access services like email or SharePoint Online.
 Office applications eventually move into a read-only, reduced functionality mode and display [Unlicensed Product notifications](https://support.microsoft.com/office/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx).
 You can still sign in and get to the admin center, but can't assign licenses to users.
 Your customer data, including all user data, email, and files on team sites, is available only to you and other admins.